adrianpike/mobilification/README.md

 # iphoneification

-A plugin for Rails which lets your app serve custom content to iPhone and iPod Touch users.
+A Rails plugin which lets your app serve custom content to iPhone and iPod Touch users.

 ## Usage